 The development of kits for the detection of virus proteins requires specific ligands, and this is usually achieved by the identification of corresponding antibodies.
-The mature SARS-CoV-2 particle contains four structural proteins known as the envelope (E), membrane (M), nucleocapsid (N) and spike (S) proteins, but the spike protein is the most important in terms of antibody-based detection because it projects from the surface of the virion and is exposed to the immune system (Figure 2).
-The injection of whole SARS-CoV-2 preparations or the isolated or recombinant spike protein into mice can be used to generate hybridoma clones, or the spike protein can be used to screen antibody libraries using phage display or similar platforms.
-Ultimately this yields the sequences of antibodies with high affinity for the spike protein, and the scaled up production of such antibodies would allow the stockpiling of kits for virus detection using faster and more convenient formats such as the enzyme-linked immunosorbent assay (ELISA), lateral flow assay or assays based on protein chips.
+The mature SARS-CoV-2 particle contains four structural proteins known as the envelope (E), membrane (M), nucleocapsid (N) and spike (S) proteins, but the S protein is the most important in terms of antibody-based detection because it projects from the surface of the virion and exposes the receptor binding domain (RBD) to the immune system (Figure 2).
+The injection of whole SARS-CoV-2 preparations or the isolated or recombinant S protein/RBD into mice can be used to generate hybridoma clones, or the S protein/RBD can be used to screen phage antibody display libraries or similar platforms.
+Ultimately this yields the sequences of antibodies with high affinity for the S protein, and the scaled-up production of such antibodies would allow the stockpiling of kits for virus detection using faster and more convenient formats such as the enzyme-linked immunosorbent assay (ELISA), lateral flow assay or assays based on protein chips [12,13].
 As with the recombinant virus proteins, transient antibody expression in plants provides a rapidly scalable expression platform to ramp up production in the short term, with transgenic plants fulfilling the need for a longer-term high-volume supply.
-The history of molecular farming kicked off with the publication of a Nature paper describing the production of antibodies in tobacco more than 30 years ago [9] and this remains the product class that has been expressed most often, and with the greatest diversity in terms of antibody format, expression strategy and host species/platform.
-The production of diagnostic SARS-CoV-2 antibodies in plants can therefore take advantage of the extensive knowledge and knowhow that has accumulated to ensure that the antibodies are stable and functional and produced at high yields.
+The history of molecular farming kicked off with the publication of a Nature paper describing the production of antibodies in tobacco (Nicotiana tabacum) more than 30 years ago [14] and this remains the product class that has been expressed most often, and with the greatest diversity in terms of antibody format, expression strategy and host species/platform.
+The production of diagnostic SARS-CoV-2 antibodies in plants can therefore take advantage of the extensive knowledge and knowhow that has accumulated to ensure that plant-derived antibodies are stable and functional and produced at high yields.

 The publication of the SARS-CoV-2 sequence also provided the information required to generate recombinant viral proteins as diagnostic reagents.
-The availability of such proteins allows the immediate development of assays to detect serum antibodies in convalescent patients, particularly antibodies against the spike protein, and plants provide the means to produce these proteins quickly on a massive scale so that the kits can be manufactured and stockpiled for distribution to testing centers.
-We therefore envisage a scenario in which transient expression systems are used to address the pressing need for large quantities of this reagent in the short term (2–6 months), complemented by transgenic plants to ramp up even larger-scale production on a longer-term basis.
+The availability of such proteins allows the immediate development of assays to detect serum antibodies in convalescent patients, particularly antibodies against the S protein.
+Plants provide the means to produce these proteins within a few weeks on a massive scale so that the kits can be manufactured and stockpiled for distribution to testing centers.
+In contrast, it would take months to establish cell lines expressing the same reagents, and possibly years to ramp up production capacity to the necessary levels.
+We therefore envisage a scenario in which transient expression systems are used to address the pressing need for large quantities of this reagent in the short term (2–6 months), complemented by transgenic plants to achieve even larger-scale production on a longer-term basis.
+As an example of the former approach, the Italian biotechnology company Diamante is using tobacco to express antigens based on the SARS-CoV-2 RBD for use in ELISA tests for the detection of serum antibodies.

 Vaccine candidates